absalom-muc/MHI-AC-Trace/README.md

 Trace of SPI signals for Mitsubishi Air Conditioner

 Publish the data from the SPI signals MOSI and MISO via MQTT and output to the debug console.
-Use this program if you intend to evaluate / debug the SPI data.
-It is not needed for the normal user of [MHI-AC-Ctrl](https://github.com/absalom-muc/MHI-AC-Ctrl).
+Use this program if you intend to evaluate / debug the SPI data of your air conditioner.
+It is not needed for the user of [MHI-AC-Ctrl](https://github.com/absalom-muc/MHI-AC-Ctrl).

 For understanding of the monitored data [SPI.md](SPI.md) is a good starting point.